- Location Suffolk, United Kingdom

 - Year 2006

-The house, with its park and gardens is a National Trust property, near Bury St Edmunds in Suffolk, built by the eccentric 4th Earl of Bristol in 1795, to house his European treasures.
+Ickworth House, with its park and gardens, is a National Trust property, near Bury St Edmunds in Suffolk.
+It was built by the eccentric 4th Earl of Bristol in 1795, to house his European treasures.
 The Italianate House has a central Rotunda, flanked by symmetrical embracing links to the East and the West Wing.
-The East Wing was used as the family house but the West Wing was left incomplete.
+The East Wing was used as the family house, but the West Wing was left incomplete.

 Accommodation has been formed within the vast barn like structure of the West Wing, for the increasing number of visitors to Ickworth.
 The previous reception, cafeteria, and shop have been removed from the central Rotunda, allowing it to be restored.